Hazlehead Academy: History

 Hazlehead Academy is a six-year comprehensive school on the western edges of Aberdeen, adjacent to Hazlehead Park.
 It has a history stretching back for over 100 years.
 In 1901, Aberdeen School Board built Central School on the corner of Schoolhill and Belmont Street, on a site now occupied by a shopping centre named The Academy.
 In 1954, the school was renamed Aberdeen Academy.
 When the school closed, the pupils were moved to the new Hazlehead Academy.

 Hazlehead Academy was officially opened by Queen Elizabeth II on 7 October 1970.
 Plans were laid towards the end of the 1950s.
 The education committee at the time had under consideration the reorganisation of the existing Secondary provision of 3 Senior Secondary schools and a number of Junior Secondary schools into 10 co-educational comprehensives.
 Hazlehead Academy would become one of these senior secondaries and then a comprehensive school.

-Following the move to the new site in Groat's Road, the new buildings were officially opened by Queen Elizabeth II on 7 October 1970.
 The current head teacher is Jim Purdie who took up post in August 2016.
-The school roll is around 800 pupils.
+The school roll is around 1,100 pupils.

-In 2012, the school was selected as the Aberdeen base for the Scottish Football Association's Performance Schools, a system devised to support the development of the best young talented footballers across the country (there are seven such schools across Scotland).
-As of 2018, the dedicated coach for the young players at Hazlehead is Stuart Glennie.
+In 2012, the school was selected as the Aberdeen base for the Scottish Football Association's Performance Schools, a system devised to support the development of the best young talented footballers across the country.
+There are seven such schools across Scotland.

-Houses

-In recent years there were five houses; Bruce (Blue), Craigievar (Green), Dunecht (Yellow), Greyfriars (White) and Marischal (Red).
-In 2010, Bruce house was dissolved with pupils being split among the remaining four houses but was reinstated in 2020.